 There are hundreds of different programming languages out there, most of which are designed for specific use cases.
 Most of these languages are only learned by a few specialized people because there isn’t that much demand for them.

 If you want to start the journey to a front-end web developer, then you should start with HTML.
-BitDegree offers three courses on HTML that can be found here.
+You can always look for courses on HTML on Udacity!

 CSS is the second of the front-end development languages, after HTML.
 It is also quite easy to learn for people who are still trying to figure out what is coding, although not as easy as HTML is.
 A lot of people choose to learn HTML and CSS at the same time, as you need both before you can do a whole lot.